fragnix/fragnix/README.md

 ### Separate metadata from code

-We will make it possible to annotate slices with comments, upvotes, tags, ...
+The platform will make it possible to annotate slices with comments, upvotes, tags, supported platforms, ...

-### Lightweight dependencies

-I've read the term "inflict a dependency".
-Reusing code should be something good.

-### Platform support

-If you want to use code on a different platform, port only the part you really need.

-### First class environments

-Multiple environments for example for beginners, web development, data science and so on can coexist.

-### Discoverability

-Use code and and metadata for search, example generation and recommendations.

-### First class updates

-Code is immutable.
-You have to explicitly apply updates.
-Updates can have metadata (non-breaking, performance, whitespace, ...).

-### Foreign function interface

-On some platforms (C, Javascript) we have to integrate with foreign code.

-### Easy contribution

-Contribute useful functions without going through the maintainer.